 Public Safety Officers are available 24 hours a day at the Paramus Campus to answer your calls; phone number is 201-447-9200.
 At the other two campuses Public Safety Officers are available from7am-11pm, Mon-Fri to answer your calls.
 For Hackensack Campus call 201-301-9700; Lyndhurst Campus call 201-301-9600.
 In response to a call BCC Public Safety will take the required action, either dispatching an officer or asking the victim to report to BCC Public Safety.
-One may also file areport online through the college's website via the Public Safety Page.
+One may also file a report online through the college's website via the Public Safety Page.
 All reported crimes will be investigated by the College and may become a matter of public record.
 All BCC Public Safety incident reports are forwarded to the Dean of Student Life and Conduct for review and further action deemed necessary.
 If an incident report involves an employee, it also is forwarded to the Human Resources Department for review and further action deemed necessary.
-If assistance is required from the Bergen County Sheriff's Department, Paramus Fire Department, Hackensack FireDepartment, Lyndhurst Fire Department, BCC Public Safety will contact tha appropriate unit.
+If assistance is required from the Bergen County Sheriff's Department, Paramus Fire Department, Hackensack Fire Department, Lyndhurst Fire Department, BCC Public Safety will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including BCC Public Safety, will offer the victim a wide variety of services and resources.

-Specific Mechanisms for Reporting CrimesRegular Reporting
+Specific Mechanisms for Reporting Crimes: Regular Reporting

-Individuals who wish to report a crime or another matter of concern, including violations of college policy, should complete an Incident Report form.
-These forms are available in the Public Safety Department (L-154).
-Also found on www.bergen.edu under Public Safety, Report an Incident.
+Individuals who wish to report a crime or another matter of concern, including violations of college policy, should complete a Maxient Incident Report form.
+The Maxient Incident Report forms can be accessed by going on the College website www.bergen.edu, click on "About Us", then click on "Public Safety" and click Report an Incident.
+Incidents can also be reported in person at any Public Safety office.
 Persons using this form normally will be asked to provide their name and contact information.
 All reported violations are investigated either by Public Safety personnel, by other appropriate college staff members, by outside law enforcement agencies, or by both working cooperatively.
 Public Safety Department personnel also fill out Incident Reports when they respond to the location of a crime or other event of concern to the safety and security of the campus.